Farva42/KlackEnder-Probe/Rev_2/Readme.md

 However, you may need different tolerances than I do.
 That is why I have designed a small tolerance test.
 As already described, the tolerances for vertical and horizontal holes can/will differ.
 Stick a screwdriver through the smaller holes to get your magnets out again.

+### Parametric Fusion 360 File
+There is an f3d file in the [CAD](https://github.com/kevinakasam/KlackEnder-Probe/tree/main/Rev_2/CAD) folder.
+This file format is for Autodesk Fusion 360, a free CAD program for private users.
+You can use it to adjust the tolerances if the STL files I provided do not fit.
+As described in the tolerance test, there are different tolerances for vertical and horizontal holes.
+Follow the steps decribes in the [CAD](https://github.com/kevinakasam/KlackEnder-Probe/tree/main/Rev_2/CAD) folder to create your own STL.

 ## Assembly Guide